 OBJECTIVE 4.8 ENCOURAGE ALTERNATIVES TO CAR OWNERSHIP AND THE REDUCTION OF PRIVATE VEHICLE TRIPS In addition to investments in our transportation infrastructure, there are a variety of programmatic ways in which the City can encourage people to use alternative modes of travel.
 Car sharing and transportation demand management programs (TDM) are important tools to reduce congestion and limit parking demand.
-Carsharing offers an affordable alternative to car ownership by allowing individuals the use of a car without the cost of ownership (gas, insurance, maintenance).
+Car sharing offers an affordable alternative to car ownership by allowing individuals the use of a car without the cost of ownership (gas, insurance, maintenance).
 Carsharing companies provide privately owned and maintained vehicles for short-term use by their members.
-Carshare members pay a flat hourly rate or monthly fee to use cars only when they need them (i.e. to run errands or make short trips).
-The Mission already has a high concentration of car share vehicles, especially near the Mission and Valencia corridors.
-Recent zoning code changes require carshare spaces in new residential developments.
-Car sharing should continue to be encouraged in the Mission as part of new residential and commercial developments in support of parking policies and increased mobility of residents without automobiles.
-"Transportation demand management" (TDM) programs that encourage residents and employees to walk, bike, take public transit or rideshare should be implemented in the Mission and throughout the Eastern Neighborhoods.
-Transportation Demand Management (TDM) combines marketing and incentive programs to reduce dependence on automobiles and encourage use of a range of transportation options.
-Cash-out policies (where employers provide cash instead of a free parking space), Commuter Checks and emergency ride home programs are some of the methods institutions and employers can utilize.
-City College of San Francisco's new Valencia Street campus, among other large institutions and employers should be encouraged to develop programs that provide information and incentives to students and staff related to the many transportation alternatives nearby.
+Cars share members pay a flat hourly rate or monthly fee to use cars only when they need them (i.e. to run errands or make short trips).
+Showplace Square and Potrero Hill have significantly fewer car share vehicles available than neighborhoods like the Mission or SoMa.
+Recent zoning code changes require carshare spaces in new residential developments Car sharing should continue to be encouraged as part of new residential and commercial developments to support residents without vehicles and new developments built with decreased parking.
+Transportation Demand Management (TDM) combines marketing and incentive programs to reduce dependence on automobiles and encourage use of a range of transportation options, including public transit, bicycling, walking and ridesharing.
+These programs should be explored further for implementation in Showplace Square / Potrero Hill and throughout the Eastern Neighborhoods.
+Cash-out policies (where employers provide cash instead of a free parking space), Commuter Checks and Emergency Ride Home programs are some of the methods institutions and employers can utilize.
+Businesses and institutions with large numbers of employees or students, such as the California College of the Arts should be required to develop on-site programs or join a larger area wide program.
+An Eastern Neighborhoods Transportation Management Association (TMA) similar to the one operating downtown could be established.
 Major residential developments (50+ units) should be required to provide transit passes to all residents as part of rent or homeowner association fees.
-The policies to address the objective above are as follows:
+The policies to address the objective outlined above are as follows:

 POLICY 4.8.1 Continue to require car-sharing arrangements in new residential and commercial developments, as well as any new parking garages.
 POLICY 4.8.2 Require large retail establishments, particularly supermarkets, to provide shuttle and delivery services to customers.
 POLICY 4.8.3 Develop a Transportation Demand Management (TDM) program for the Eastern Neighborhoods that provides information and incentives for employees, visitors and residents to use alternative transportation modes and travel times.

-OBJECTIVE 4.9 FACILITATE MOVEMENT OF AUTOMOBILES BY MANAGING CONGESTION AND OTHER NEGATIVE IMPACTS OF VEHICLE TRAFFIC Automobiles in the Mission navigate streets crowded with pedestrians, bicyclists and transit vehicles.
-Vehicle traffic should be accommodated without jeopardizing the safety of other street users.
-Traffic calming projects should be implemented to reduce speeding and improve safety, without introducing delay or reliability problems for transit.
-Guerrero Street and South Van Ness Avenue provide opportunities for traffic calming to balance neighborhood and pedestrian needs with auto traffic.
+OBJECTIVE 4.9 FACILITATE MOVEMENT OF AUTOMOBILES BY MANAGING CONGESTION AND OTHER NEGATIVE IMPACTS OF VEHICLE TRAFFIC New development in Showplace Square / Potrero will generate additional travel in and through the area.
+Many new trips in the area are expected to occur by public transit, walking, and biking.
+Efforts should be made to accommodate new vehicle traffic while reducing conflicts with pedestrians or transit.
+Traffic calming projects such as those underway in Potrero Hill should be implemented and expanded to reduce speeding and improve neighborhood livability without introducing delay or reliability problems for transit.
 New technologies such as those being developed by the Department of Parking and Traffic's "SFGO" program should be pursued to reduce congestion, respond to current traffic conditions and move autos safely and efficiently.

-The policies to address the objective above are as follows:
+The policies to address the objective outlined above are as follows: